GeorgeMuscat/6443/slides/content/week07.md

 [Same-Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)

--   Restricts what how resources from an external origin (e.g. script) can interact with this origin
+-   Restricts how resources from origin A (e.g. script) can interact with a resource from origin B
+-   Applies only to scripts
+    -   Can use non-scripting attacks to beat
 -   Used with CORS

----

 ### Webhooks